GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/MigrationGuide.md

 - [Migration of the database](/migrationguide/SQL-database/)

 The last part of a typical application are periodic task and log running task.
-In a traditional architecure this is generally achieved by implemending a Windows Service and a Queue System but in the cloud there are many smarter things we can do.
+In a traditional architecture this is generally achieved by implementing a Windows Service and a Queue System but in the cloud there are many smarter things we can do.

 - [Migration of App Services](/migrationguide/services/)